 - Play it!
-Half of the conversation is removed and you have to answer like a native.
-Again grades you on your pronunciation.
+Half of the conversation is removed and you have to answer like native speakers.
+Again, voice recognition grades you on your pronunciation.

 #3 Focuses on applicable vocabulary

-Since Rocket Russian is mainly focused on learning through conversations, all the vocabulary and phrases that you are learning is going to be useful.
+Since Rocket Russian is mainly focused on learning through conversations, all the words and phrases that you are learning are going to be useful.
 So you will actually be learning the things that you’re going to need.
 For instance, there are the standard lessons of which greetings to use, and how to introduce yourself.
-But also how to talk about your mood, how to make a phone call or how to speak at a restaurant.
+But also how to talk about your mood, how to make a phone call, or how to speak at a restaurant.

 So all in all you’ll learn a wide applicable vocabulary that will give you a well-rounded vocabulary in Russian.

 If you’re logged onto the internet, then everything you do with Rocket Russian will earn you points.
 Those points are then shown on the scoreboard.
 Where everyone can see who has done the most learning that day – and earned the most points.

 Now, you might fear that you’re late to the party, and others have already done the hard work.
 But don’t worry.
 The ingenious thing is that the scoreboards reset themselves every day.
 So you get a fresh start every day.
 This is great if you’re competitive since it’s a good boost to go and sign up for your daily Russian practice.